floresloyd/ssrc-model/V.Recommender_System/README.md

 - Output of recommender system ran against "median_household_income_nyc", and returns 5 most correlated variables
 <img src="./images/output.png" width="600" />

+- The Recommender system takes one required and one optional argument.
+The target variable, in this example "median_household_income_nyc", and the optional argument is the number of entries to return, by default it is set to 5.

 ## Contributing

 Your insights and improvements are valued.
 If you wish to contribute to this correlation analysis, please fork the repository, make your changes, and create a pull request with a clear explanation of your modifications.